vellfr00/spring-uncaught-guard/README.md

   logging strategy and the `Java Logger` logging strategy, which are basic implementations and do not require any other dependencies.
 - 📦 `spring-uncaught-guard-slf4j-strategy`: Contains the SLF4J logging strategy implementation, which requires SLF4J as
   a dependency.
+- 📦 `spring-uncaught-guard-rest-strategy`: Contains the REST logging strategy implementation, which requires the `spring-web` dependency.
 - 📦 `spring-uncaught-guard-kafka-strategy`: Contains the Kafka logging strategy implementation, which requires Kafka as a dependency.
 - 🧪 `spring-uncaught-guard-test-app`: A sample Spring Boot application that demonstrates the library in action and